carlesgutierrez/carlesgutierrez.github.io/_posts/code/2017-12-22-yolo2-tracker-osc.md

 ---
 layout: article
 title: Yolo2 Tracker OSC
-excerpt: "Camera tracks pedestrians with Yolo2 -> Track their rectangle positions and dimensions -> Identify certain actions -> Send all filtered results by OSC (or others Network protocols if you wish) for a Real-Time use.
-I have this running around 17 Fps using a Nvidia 1060 graphics card"
+excerpt: "Real-time pedestrian tracking using Yolo2 and OSC: detect people via surveillance camera, identify their positions and actions, and send live data via OSC for interactive applications.
+Runs at ~17 FPS on a Nvidia GTX 1060."
 category: code
 image:
   feature: